prantlf/complexity-report/README.md

 ## Usage

 ```
-cr [options] <paths>
+cr [options] <paths>|stdin
 ```

 The tool will recursively read files from any directories that it encounters automatically.
+If no paths are provided, source code will be read from standard input.

 ### Command-line options